GoogleCloudPlatform/java-docs-samples/compute/mailjet/README.md

 This sample demonstrates how to use [Mailjet](https://www.mailjet.com/) on [Google Compute Engine](https://cloud.google.com/compute/)

-See the [sample application documentaion][sample-docs] for more detailed instructions.
+See the [sample application documentation][sample-docs] for more detailed instructions.

 For more information about Mailjet, see their